Robert Harris (novelist): Work with Roman Polanski

 In 2007, Harris wrote a screenplay of his novel Pompeii for director Roman Polanski.
 Harris acknowledged in many interviews that the plot of his novel was inspired by Polanski's film Chinatown, and Polanski said it was precisely that similarity that had attracted him to Pompeii.
 The film, to be produced by Summit Entertainment, was announced at the Cannes Film Festival in 2007 as potentially the most expensive European film ever made, set to be shot in Spain.
 Media reports suggested Polanski wanted Orlando Bloom and Scarlett Johansson to play the two leads.
 The film was cancelled in September 2007 as a result of a looming actors' strike.

 Polanski and Harris then turned to Harris's bestseller, The Ghost.
 They co-wrote a script and Polanski announced filming for early 2008, with Nicolas Cage, Pierce Brosnan, Tilda Swinton and Kim Cattrall starring.
 The film was then postponed by a year, with Ewan McGregor and Olivia Williams replacing Cage and Swinton.

-The film, retitled The Ghost Writer in all territories except the UK, was shot in early 2009 in Berlin and on the island of Sylt in the North Sea, which stood in for London and Martha's Vineyard respectively, owing to Polanski's inability to travel legally to those places.
-In spite of his incarceration, he oversaw post-production from his house arrest and the film premiered at the Berlin Film Festival in February 2010.
+The film, titled The Ghost Writer in all territories except the UK, was shot in early 2009 in Berlin and on the island of Sylt in the North Sea, which stood in for London and Martha's Vineyard respectively, owing to Polanski's inability to travel legally to those places.
+In spite of his later incarceration in Switzerland, he oversaw post-production while under house arrest and the film premiered at the Berlin Film Festival in February 2010.

 Harris was inspired to write his novel An Officer and a Spy by Polanski's longtime interest in the Dreyfus affair.
 He also wrote a screenplay based on the story, which Polanski was to direct in 2012.
 The screenplay was first titled D, after the initial written on the secret file that secured Dreyfus' conviction.
-After many years of production difficulties, it started filming in 2018, starring Jean Dujardin.
-It was produced by Alain Goldman and distributed by Gaumont in 2019.
+After many years of production difficulties, it was filmed in 2018, starring Jean Dujardin.
+It was produced by Alain Goldman and released by Gaumont in 2019.

 In June 2018 Harris reiterated his support for Polanski, and branded criticisms of Polanski's crimes as being a problem of culture and fashion.
 "The culture has completely changed....And so the question is: "Do you then say, OK fine, I follow the culture.'
 Or do I say: 'Well, he hasn't done anything since then.
 He won the Oscar, he got a standing ovation in Los Angeles.'
 The zeitgeist has changed.
 Do you change with it?
 I don't know, to be honest with you.
 Morally, I don't see why I should change my position because the fashion has changed."